apache/mxnet/scala-package/packageTest/README.md

 # MXNet Scala Package Test

 This is an project created to run the test suite on a fully packaged mxnet jar.
+The test suite is found locally but mxnet is from the target jarfile.

-## Setup
+## General Setup

-### Install Package

-To run the test suite, first install the package.
-This can be done either by installing directly from a jar with `mvn install:install-file -Dfile=<path-to-file>` or by running `make scalainstall` in the main mxnet folder.
-Note that if you use `mvn install:install-file`, you will be unable to run the example tests unless you also install the mxnetexamples jar.
-You can run all tests except for those examples with `make scalaintegrationtestwithoutexamples`.
+To setup the packageTest, you must first build your tests.
+To build the tests, follow these steps from the mxnet main directory:

+1. Build MXNet and the scala package from source following the directions [here](https://mxnet.incubator.apache.org/install/scala_setup.html#source)
+2. Build the tests by running `make scalatestcompile`.
+3. Follow setup instructions below for your testing goal

+## Running

+There are three different modes of operation for testing based on the location of the jar and where it is coming from:

+### Test Installed Jars

+If you have a jar file, you can install it to your maven cache repository(`~/.m2/repository`) using `mvn install:install-file -Dfile=<path-to-file>`.
+This might be useful if you acquire the .jar file from elsewhere.
+You can also run `make scalainstall` to install from a local build.
+Then, run `make testinstall` in the package test directory to run the tests.
+Note that unless you also install an additional mxnetexamples jar, you can only run the unit tests.

-### Build
+### Test Local Deployment

-Build the mxnet tests by running `make scalapkg` and then `make scalatestcompile` from the main mxnet directory.
-This is needed for test discovery.
+To test the jars that would be produced by a deployment, you can run `make scaladeploylocal` from the main mxnet directory.
+This produces a local snapshot located at `scala-package/local-snapshot`.
+To test this local snapshot, run `make testlocal`.

-## Run

-To run, ensure the versions are correct in the `Makefile`.
-Then, just run `make scalaintegrationtest` to execute the test suite
+### Remote Repository Snapshot

+This mode is to test a jar located in a remote repository.
+The default repository is the apache snapshot repisotory located at `https://repository.apache.org/content/repositories/snapshots`.
+Note that the actual jar in a repisotory should be located at `$repoUrl/org/apache/mxnet/mxnet-full_$scalaVersion-$osMode/$version/*.jar`.

+Test the snapshot repo using `make testsnapshot` or a different repo using `make testsnapshot MXNET_REPO=$NEW_REPO_URL`.

+### Options

+You are able to run unit tests, integration tests, or both using this utility.
+To run the unit tests, add the flag `UNIT=1` to make (e.g. `make testsnapshot UNIT=1`).
+Use `INTEGRATION=1` for integration tests.
+The default behavior is to run both the unit and integration tests.
+However, the integration tests require that the mxnet examples be installed in addition to the full mxnet package (see test mode instructions above).

+An additional option, you can specify the mxnet version with `MXNET_VERSION=1.3.1-SNAPSHOT`.

-## Clean
+## Cleaning Up

 You can clean temporary files and target artifacts by running `make scalaclean`.